Privacy Notice for Generation New Era families

 Transfers of data outside of the UK

-The personal data that we process for the purposes of inviting you take part in the study will not be transferred outside of the UK or Europe.
-CLS, and the organisations that we work with, transfer personal research data outside of the UK and Europe.
+The personal data that we process for the purposes of inviting you take part in the study will not be transferred outside of the UK.
+CLS, and the organisations that we work with, transfer research data outside of the UK and Europe.
 Some countries outside of Europe have different data protection rules and may not protect personal data to the same standard.
 In this case, we are required to have agreements in place to protect this information in accordance with the law.

 Data security